 Prickly Pear Fruit Harvest Storage

 Fruits will store in refrigeration for a couple of days but they are best used fresh.
 Store in a single layer of your crisper.
 If you have a bumper crop, you may choose to store them in the freezer.
-This will break down the fruit but it is still useful to make juice or a preserves.
-Frozen fruit can be mashed and strained to remove any seeds, skin and stray thorns.
-The juice will go bad in just a few days so should be used immediately or refrozen.
+This will break down the fruit but it is still useful to make juice or preserves.
+Frozen fruit can be mashed and strained to remove any seeds, skin, and stray thorns.
+The juice will go bad in just a few days so it should be used immediately or refrozen.

-Common uses for a good prickly pear fruit harvest might be as a syrup in desserts, fermented into a delicious vinegar, or even in a tea.
+Common uses for a good prickly pear fruit harvest might be as a syrup in desserts, fermented into a delicious vinegar, or even in tea.
 The juice also adds interest to many common alcoholic concoctions and enhances meats as a salsa or chutney.